Stanford-BioE80/Stanford-BioE80.github.io/_docs/w7ps.md

 **Q.3.b.** For your case, what do you wish to happen or develop over time.
 What is your desired outcome?
 (1-2 sentences)

-**Q.3.c.** For your case, which **cultural concepts** may be usefull in navigating or advancing the situation presented to your desired outcome? (bullet points)
+**Q.3.c.** For your case, which *cultural concepts* may be useful in navigating or advancing the situation presented to your desired outcome?

-**Q.3.d.** For your case, which **skills** may be usefull in navigating or advancing the situation presented to your desired outcome?
+**Q.3.d.** For your case, which *skills* may be useful in navigating or advancing the situation presented to your desired outcome?

 **Q.3.e.**  Put all of the above together into a draft plan that might cause the future you wish for to come true or at least be more likely to come true?
 (1 paragraph, max. of 200 words)

-**Q.3.f.** If resources are needed for your plan, be sure to mention where the resources come from?
-(2-3 sentences)